 Also one of my personal favorites is a storage mantel that has a secret compartment that folds down on the front or slades out on each side, giving you the versatility of storage space, and many people like this idea for tucking away candles, etc.

-Please take a look at my Pinterest page and follow me for fireplace mantel design ideas.
+Take a look below at some great fireplace mantel design ideas.